- About Us

 What's Wrong With My Candles?

-According to a recent study by the U.S. Consumer Product Safety Commission (CPSC), 40 percent of candles on the market contain lead wires inside their wicks.
-Most often, the candles with lead wicks are scented candles.
-Fragrance oils soften the wax, so the manufacturers use lead to make the wicks firmer.
+Once upon a time, many scented candles on the market contained lead-core wicks.
+Fragrance oils soften the wax, so the manufacturers used lead to make the wicks firmer.

-A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air, says the CPSC.
+A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air, says the CPSC, which is why they banned lead wicks in 2003.
 Exposure to high amounts of lead has been linked to hormone disruption, behavioral problems, learning disabilities, and numerous health problems.

 In addition, you’ll want to look out for aromatherapy candles made of paraffin—a petroleum by product—which release carcinogenic soot when burned.
 The soot can also cause respiratory problems and will aggravate the conditions of those who already have asthma, lung, or heart problems.

 “Burning an aromatherapy candle made of paraffin is similar to preparing a healthy drink of fresh squeezed juice and adding a shot of gasoline,” says Eric Johnson of Candleworks, an Iowa City, Iowa based company that specializes in wholesaling nontoxic aromatherapy candles.

 Besides endangering your health and that of your family, soot from paraffin wax can cause significant damage to the inside of your house, plus your computers, electrical appliances, and ductwork.